||ENGINUITY Competitions provide management and leadership training

 The ENGINUITY 2018 Global Business Management Competition is underway, providing participating teams with the chance to pit their leadership and management skills against their colleagues and peers from around the world in the ultimate construction management experience.

-This year's field of over 200 teams includes participants from some of the largest construction businesses in the UK and Worldwide.
+This year's field of nearly 200 teams includes participants from some of the largest construction businesses in the UK and Worldwide.

 CLICK HERE TO SEE THE LINE UP